 This species is listed as Vulnerable because it has undergone a rapid population decline over the past three generations, owing to exploitation and declines in habitat quality.
 Exploitation has now decreased and recent survey data suggest that the population is now stable; however, it remains much depleted compared with past numbers.

 It is largely restricted to high mountain alkaline and salt-lakes, at 2,300-4,500 m.
-It may be nomadic in search of temporally patchy food supplies (mainly diatoms [del Hoyo 1992]).
+It may be nomadic in search of temporally patchy food supplies (mainly diatoms [del Hoyo 1992, Polla et al. 2018]).
 It breeds colonially, laying only one egg (unless first egg predated), mainly in December-February (del Hoyo 1992, O. Rocha in litt.
 2000).

 The collecting of eggs to sell as food was intensive in the mid-20th century and the early 1980s, with thousands taken annually (Johnson 1965, Hurlbert 1981).
-Mining activities, unfavourable water-levels (owing to weather and manipulation), erosion of nest-sites and human disturbance may also affect productivity (Flamingo Action Plan Questionnaire 1998).
+Unfavourable water-levels (owing to weather and manipulation), erosion of nest-sites and human disturbance may also affect productivity (Flamingo Action Plan Questionnaire 1998).
+The threat posed by mining developments in Andean wetlands is increasing in recent years: In addition to mining for gold, salt and silica sands, the so-called 'lithium triangle' with large reserves of lithium brine overlaps with important breeding sites of the species (Gutierrez et al. 2019, Stacey 2019, F. Arengo in litt.
+2020).
+Mining may lead to an abstraction of surface water, pollution of wetlands and increased industrial developments within critical breeding habitat.
 Outside protected areas in Bolivia, there is a low level of hunting for food, oils and feathers, especially targeting immatures and juveniles (Rocha and Quiroga 1997, O. Rocha in litt.
 2000).